AK-47 maker whips up giant drone you can ride on

 What if you could take a consumer drone, douse it with growth serum, and make it big enough to fly around in?

-That's a brainstorm that seems to have occurred to a good number of people -- including, now, the makers of the AK-47 machine gun.
+That's a brainstorm that seems to have occurred to a good number of people -- including, now, the makers of the AK-47 assault rifle.

 Kalashnikov Concern, part of Russian defense company Rostec, posted a video to YouTube this week that gives a glimpse of a "flying car" prototype, Popular Mechanics reports.